bramvandenbussche/readwiser/README.md

 ### Docker

-To run the application in Docker, using a local version of Azure Table Storage, also running in Docker, use the following command:
+To run the application in Docker, using a local version of MongoDB, also running in Docker, use the following command:

 ``` powershell
 docker build .; docker compose up